open-compensation-token-license/license-token-website/wikisrc/git-hub-sponsors-tax-implications.md

 ### a.
 Individual Sponsors

 Contributions are generally non-deductible personal expenses.
 Consultation with local tax regulations is recommended.
+Learn more about the benefits of GitHub Sponsors for developers at [Benefits of GitHub Sponsors for Developers](https://www.license-token.com/wiki/benefits-of-git-hub-sponsors-for-developers).

 ### b.
 Business Sponsors

 Businesses may deduct contributions as expenses if they demonstrate a direct business purpose, supported by proper documentation.
+For insights into open-source sponsorship, visit [Open Source Sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).

 ## 4. IRS and International Tax Considerations